 Explore Jenolan Caves

 With 11 spectacular show caves, underground rivers and awe-inspiring formations, Jenolan Caves is among the finest and oldest cave systems in the world.
 You can explore the caves on a guided day tour, get goosebumps on a ghost tour or enjoy a monthly cave concert with natural acoustics and fairytale ambience.
-Above ground, stroll through the bush and marvel at Blue Lake – you may even spot a kangaroo.
+Above ground, stroll through the bush and marvel at Blue Lake – you may even spot a kangaroo, wombat or the elusive platypus.
 Have lunch at the award-winning Chisholm's Restaurant, in historic Caves House, where you can also stay the night.